grumpygk/cardatron/README.md

     java -classpath ".;.\lib\*" EmbeddedJettyFileServer 8080 ./public false  -- the defaults java -classpath ".;.\lib\*" EmbeddedJettyFileServer 9090  -- will start the server on port 9090

-EmbeddedJettyFileServer is provided as a convience, any web server software can be used.
+EmbeddedJettyFileServer is provided as a convenience, any web server software can be used.

-#### Using a broswer navigate to localhost:8080
+#### Using a browser navigate to localhost:8080

 You should now see the cardatron web page